 Brief introduction to other advanced FE Applications

 A brief overview of Fracture Mechanics, Fatigue Analysis, Explicit FE codes, Buckling analysis.

 Crowne Plaza Hotel

-We have secured a limited number of rooms at the venue hotel, at a special rate of £80, including VAT on a bed & breakfast basis.
-Please contact the hotel directly, quoting reservation number NAF140513, to book rooms at the discounted rate.
-This reduced rate is applicable to NAFEMS delegates until mid April only.
+We have secured a limited number of rooms at the venue hotel, at a special rate of £75, including VAT on a bed & breakfast basis.
+Please contact the hotel directly, stating that you are attending a NAFEMS training course, to book rooms at the discounted rate.
+This reduced rate is applicable to NAFEMS delegates until four week prior to the course date.